Welland retirement homes

 While long-term care homes receive government funding from the Ministry of Health and Long-Term Care (MOHLTC), according to the Ontario Retirement Communities Association (ORCA), all other Ontario retirement communities do not receiving funding.

-For long-term care, residents generally provide a co-payment for accommodation and need to be referred from a Local Health Integration Network (LHIN).
+For long-term care, residents generally provide a co-payment for accommodation and need to be referred from the local office of Home and Community Care Support Services.
 Seniors looking for ways to pay for retirement costs may consider using their pensions, RRSPs, CPP and other forms of income, such as second careers.
 They may also decide to look into combining the profits of selling their homes and contributions from family.

 Medical and safety services for Welland seniors